978-1-4868-8305-9 English HTML - Ontario Population Projections, 2023-2051

 Base population

-This report includes demographic projections released by the Ministry of Finance that use the latest population estimates based on the 2016 Census adjusted for net under-coverage.
-Specifically, the projections use Statistics Canada’s preliminary postcensal population estimates for July 1, 2022 as a base.
+This report includes demographic projections released by the Ministry of Finance that use the latest population estimates based on the 2021 Census adjusted for net under-coverage.
+Specifically, the projections use Statistics Canada’s preliminary postcensal population estimates for July 1, 2023 as a base.

-As well as providing a new starting point for total population by age and sex, updating the projections to a new base alters the projected age structure and population growth in each census division.
+As well as providing a new starting point for total population by age and gender, updating the projections to a new base alters the projected age structure and population growth in each census division.
 It also has an impact on many components of population growth that are projected by using age-specific rates, such as births, deaths, and several of the migration streams.

 Fertility